Stephen-J-Whitaker/memory-game/README.md

     All of the SVG clickable buttons have a role attribute with the value ‘button’ and an aria label to describe them in the event that the site is being used with screen reading technology, maximising accessibility.

-    The game pad is respinsive and rescales as necessary to fit the screen on which it is viewed.
+    The game pad is responsive and rescales as necessary to fit the screen on which it is viewed.
 It will always retain the same shape and arrangement of the buttons as this is a key design feature of the game and helps the game retain its identity when viewed on devices of different sizes.

     - **Game pad during play**